jamejone/jamejone/README.md

 ## Side project #3: [So Long, and Thanks For All the Bits](https://blog.cumulosoftware.com/)

 My technical blog where I write about various tech topics in long form.
+This project is powered by Jekyll and GitHub Pages.

 ## How to reach me 📫